 Metung is located in East Gippsland on the Gippsland Lakes.
 You will need to turn off at Swan Reach on the Princes Highway to reach Metung.
 Metung is 15 kilometres from Swan Reach.
 To get from Melbourne to Metung the distance is 331 kilometres.

 We hope this article from us here at Travels in Gippsland has you inspired to visit Metung in East Gippsland and shows you what to do in Metung.
-For more amazing ideas on where to holiday in Gippsland click through to our Gippsland Attractions page for more brilliant inspiration.
+For more amazing ideas on where to holiday in Gippsland click through to our Places to visit in Gippsland page for more brilliant inspiration.

 More travel inspiration for your trip to Gippsland